This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child's medicine as directed.
 Call your child's healthcare provider if you think the medicine is not working as expected.
 Tell him if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

-Your child may need an ultrasound test so caregivers can check the condition of his testicles.
+Your child may need an ultrasound test so healthcare providers can check the condition of his testicles.
 Write down your questions so you remember to ask them during your visits.

 Let your child rest and sleep as much as he wants.
 He should not use toys that must be straddled, like a tricycle or toy horse, for 2 weeks.
 Your child may return to normal activity when he feels ready.